 Saint Xavier has a long history of providing graduate programming that is responsive to the needs of the greater Chicagoland area and Northern Illinois.
 Graduate level courses in theology were first offered in 1951.
 Graduate programs in theology, nursing and education were accredited by the North Central Association in 1968.
 These were followed by business (1984), English (1990), counseling psychology (1992) and computer science (2001).
 The American Speech-Language-Hearing Association accredited the Communication Sciences and Disorders program in 1998.
 A graduate certificate in pastoral studies was first offered in 1999.

-I encourage you to explore our graduate programs that open doors for career opportunities and offer the challenge of intellectual development.
+We encourage you to explore our graduate programs that open doors for career opportunities and offer the challenge of intellectual development.